Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 Don't stress about getting back here to the centre in time to catch the airport bus - they'll probably not be running anyway.

-regardless of their age or skill
+Regardless of their age or skill

-Stony Trail's a good choice once you've got a general idea of the basics.
+Stony Trail's a good choice once you've got **a general idea of the basics**.

+And the display takes place **on the opposite side of** the river.

+I think that'll keep me busy **for the whole of my stay in Kenton**.

+I can **get by** when I talk to people, though I'm not terribly accurate.

+So what would you advise me to aim at in the paper?

+I'll give you the details **in a moment**.

+And then you should start looking for suitable articles and books to **draw on**.

+It often carries a **connotation** of achieving meaningful results or **yielding valuable benefits over the long term**.

+Could you provide two representative examples for each of the words.

+Please correct and naturalize this sentence as a native speaker would.